gwegayhu/Open-Source-EDTech-Courseware-/respect-test-end-to-end/test-description/001_004_child_user_join_class_using_invitecode_test_description.md

 3. Navigate to **Classes**.
 4. Open *Class A*.
 5. Go to the **Students** section.
+6. Pending requests to join Class A are displayed.
-6. Locate the pending approval request for the new student profile.
+7. Locate the pending approval request for the new child profile.
-7. Approve the request.
+8. Select the request and approve it.
-8. Verify the student profile is added under the list of students in *Class A*.
+9. Verify the child profile is added under the list of students in *Class A*.
 ---

 # Part D: Student verifies access after approval

 1. Launch the application as **Student**.
+2. Tap on the **School name** field.
+3. Enter the school URL.
+4. Select the entered school URL from the list.
-2. Log in with the student credentials created earlier.
+5. Log in with the child credentials created earlier.
-3. Navigate to **Classes**.
+6. Navigate to **Classes**.
-4. Verify *Class A* is visible in the student’s class list.
+7. Verify *Class A* is visible in the child’s class list.
-5. Open *Class A*.
+8. Open *Class A*.
-6. Verify the student profile is displayed under enrolled students.
+9. Verify the child profile is displayed under the enrolled students.
-7. Verify the student can access class details, lessons, and announcements.